MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 ## Max Cycles
 This defines a criteria for the abortion of HAR, if convergence is not achieved.
 Maybe restraints or better parameters, resolution cutoffs or other improvements to your model might help with convergence.

-## Integration Accuracy
+## Integr(ation) Accuracy
 Select which accuracy level is requested for the integration of electron density.
-This affects time needed for calcualtion of .tsc files significantly.
+This affects time needed for calcualtion of .tsc files.
 Normal should be sufficient in all cases.
 Extreme is mainly for benchmark and test purposes.
+If you have high symmetry or very heavy elements and high resolution data it might improv results.
 Low can be used, if the number of electrons after integration is sill correct.
+Mostly fine for organic molecules.
 Please check in the log files, whether this is the case!

 ## Use Relativistics
 Use DKH2 relativistic Hamiltonian.
 This should only be used with x2c-family basis sets.
 But for them it is highly recommended.